splunk/public-o11y-docs/infrastructure/monitor/aws.rst

 To monitor AWS resources:

 1. Set up the Infrastructure Monitoring AWS integration.
 To learn more see :ref:`get-started-aws`.
+2. :ref:`aws-infra-import`.
-2. Next, check how to :ref:`monitor AWS with Infrastructure Monitoring <aws-infra-monitor>`.
+3. Next, learn how to :ref:`monitor AWS with Splunk Observability Cloud <aws-infra-monitor>`.
+4. Finally, check :ref:`aws-infra-costs`.
-3. Refer to the AWS official documentation for a list of the available AWS metrics and other data, or check :ref:`the metadata Observablity Cloud provides <aws-infra-metadata>`.
+5. Refer to the AWS official documentation for a list of the available AWS metrics and other data, or see :ref:`the metadata Observablity Cloud provides <aws-infra-metadata>`.

 .. _aws-data: